 - Find a phrase containing all of the words: add multiple words with spaces between each (e.g., faith hope love)

-- Find a phrase containing any of the words: add multiple words with commas between each (e.g., faith, hope, love)
+- Find a phrase containing any of the words: add multiple words with the word OR between each (e.g., faith OR hope OR love)

 - Find exact wording: surround any phrase with quotation marks to return only results with your precise phrase (e.g., “faith and hope”)